Homelessness in Canada: Misconceptions

 Homelessness is a chronic problem for only a small minority of people; the vast majority of individuals are "one-time only" shelter users or experience episodic homelessness.
 However, this distinctly different subgroup of individuals who are "chronically homeless" consume about half of shelter beds and available resources at any given time.

 Some of the homeless who make use of homeless shelters are also employed.
 Individuals and families are often simply priced out of private housing markets.
 In 1999, 2.8 million Canadian households (about 26%) fell below the minimum amount required to afford a basic home, gauged at $25,920.
 Five years later, this number rose to 3.2 million households (remaining about 26%).

 History

-The term "homeless" came into use in Canada after 1962 in reference to mean people who were "unhoused" versus those simply living in poor-quality housing.
+The term "homeless" came into use in Canada after 1962 in reference to people who were "unhoused" versus those simply living in poor-quality housing.
 Previously, the "homeless" was a general term applied mostly to transient men with no family ties, such as the migrant workers who travelled by freight hopping during the Great Depression.

 Homelessness remained a minor concern as long as extremely cheap accommodation was available in 'skid row' rooming houses or flophouses located in the poorest parts of most major cities.
 Even the most destitute could find some form of housing, even if its quality was abysmal.